Carreau/phd-dissertation/parts/part3.rst

     :width: 100%

-    Force exerted on the actin bead as a function of the distance between the two beads center.
+    Force exerted on the actin bead as a function of the distance between the two beads centers.
 Color and data are the same as in :num:`Fig
     #figindent-time`.
-The probe bead start from the far right, and get closer
+The probe bead starts from the far right, and gets closer
-    while the force increases (green upper part of the curve), reach a maximum, and enter the relaxation phase (orange part) where the force between the probe and actin bead decrease, while the distance  also slightly decrease.
-During the retraction part (Blue) the force decrease, reaches negative value while the bead return to its initial position.
+    while the force increases (green upper part of the curve), reaches a maximum, and enters the relaxation phase (orange part) where the force between the probe and actin bead decrease, while the distance  also slightly decrease.
+During the retraction part (blue) the force rapidly decrease and  reaches negative values while the bead returns to its initial position.
 Shown data is a subsample of 1 every 1000 points of acquired data.
-Shaded region represent area where the two polystyrene beads would interpenetrate.
+Shaded region represent areas where the two polystyrene beads would interpenetrate.

 Repetitive indent